22 Practical Retaining Wall Ideas for Extra Curb Appeal

 Better to put leftover cinder blocks to good use in the landscape than to dump them in a landfill.
 Design a retaining wall with these stackable blocks for your outdoor gardens or flower beds.
 You can also use them to build a vertical garden

-Or try adding raised garden beds to your backyard retaining wall ideas for an extra bit of color.
+You can play with different heights by mixing ideas for a low retaining wall with other high retaining wall ideas to create a more complex garden design.
+Or try adding raised garden beds to your backyard for an extra bit of color.

 16. Living Retaining Wall